Look-air/look-air.github.io/index.md

 # 👋 Hello there, <br/> I'm Lucas Wiktorowicz.

-## I'm an emerging IT specialist with a focus on networking.
+## I'm a certified emerging IT specialist passionate about network solutions and IT innovation.
+## My current project is building this site, so please feel free to message me your thoughts.
 <p align="center">
-  Testing GitHub Pages. <br/>
   Home Blog About
 </p>